-This final phase of the competition is where the task scoring will count toward the team's final rankings.
+In this final phase of the competition the task scoring will count toward the team's final rankings.

-- Preparation: - Teams continue to develop and test their autonomous solutions based on results from the Dress Rehearsal. - Real-time technical support is provided for the last days/hours before final submission. - Submission: - Following the VRX Technical Guide, each team submits their software for automatic evaluation and scoring within the evaluation environment. - Evaluation:

-- The VRX team executes each team's solution for all the VRX tasks.
-The simulated environmental conditions (e.g., wind, waves, buoy locations, etc.) will be different from the Dress Rehearsal, but within the same environmental envelope described in the VRX Technical Guide. - Final task performance rankings will be determined based on automated scoring plugins documented below. - Next Steps - Post-processing in preparation for December 2019, including finalizing scoring and creating of highlight videos.
-Winners and prizes will be announced 2-3 weeks after the VRX Challenge submissions.
+- Preparation: - Teams continue to develop and test their autonomous solutions based on results from the Dress Rehearsal. - Real-time technical support is provided for the last days/hours before final submission. - Submission: - Following the instructions on the VRX Wiki, each team submits their software for automatic evaluation and scoring within the evaluation environment. - Evaluation: - The VRX technical team will execute each team's solution for all the VRX tasks.
+The simulated environmental conditions (e.g., wind, waves, buoy locations, etc.) will be different from the Dress Rehearsal, but within the same environmental envelope described in the VRX Technical Guide. - Final task performance rankings will be determined based on automated scoring plugins documented below. - Next Steps - Post-processing in preparation for announcement of results, including finalizing scoring and creating of highlight videos. - Winners and prizes will be announced 2-3 weeks after the VRX Challenge submissions.